mukhtar-github/Game-Programming-Patterns/README.md

 Instead, what I'm trying to do here is more *á la carte.* Each of the chapters in this book is an independent idea that you can apply to your code.
 This way, you can mix and match them in a way that works best for the game *you* want to make.

 > Another example of this *á la carte* style is the widely beloved [Game Programming Gems](http://www.satori.org) series.

+# How it Relates to Design Patterns

+Any programming book with "Patterns" in its name clearly bears a relationship to the classic *Design Patterns: Elements of Reusable Object-Oriented Software* by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (ominiously called the "Gang of Four").
 "